Wes Bentley Bio

 Early Life and Background

-Wes Bentley was born on September 4, 1978, in Jonesboro, Arkansas, and was raised in the Little Rock area.
-He is the third of four sons of David Bentley and Cherie Baker; his father has worked as a minister and his mother as a chaplain and ordained elder in the United Methodist denomination.
+Wes Bentley was born on September 4, 1978, in Jonesboro, Arkansas, and raised in nearby Little Rock.
+He is the third of four sons of David Bentley and Cherie Baker.
+His father is a minister, and his mother is a chaplain and ordained elder in the Arkansas Conference of the United Methodist Church.
+Bentley has described his grandfather as an evangelical minister, and he is of German, Scottish, and English descent.

 Wes Bentley Career

-After a period of personal and professional challenges, Bentley returned to the stage in 2010, starring opposite Nina Arianda in the Off-Broadway premiere of David Ives’s play Venus in Fur at the Classic Stage Company.
-The production later moved to Broadway and highlighted his stage capabilities as part of a wider career rebound.
+In 2010, Bentley returned to the stage, starring opposite Nina Arianda in the premiere of David Ives’s play Venus in Fur off-Broadway at the Classic Stage Company in New York City.
+The production later moved to Broadway, with Hugh Dancy taking over the role Bentley originated.
+The stage success marked a personal and professional turning point.

 Notable Works and Milestones